-Our business is managed by Gladstone Management Corporation, or our Adviser.
+Our business is managed by our Adviser.
 The officers, directors and employees of our Adviser have significant experience in making investments in and lending to businesses of all sizes, including investing in real estate and making mortgage loans.
 We have entered into an Investment Advisory Agreement with our Adviser, or the Advisory Agreement, under which our Adviser is responsible for managing our assets and liabilities, for operating our business on a day-to-day basis and for identifying, evaluating, negotiating and consummating investment transactions consistent with our investment policies as determined by our Board of Directors from time to time.
-Gladstone Administrations, LLC, or our Administrator, employs our chief financial officer and treasurer, chief compliance officer, internal counsel and their respective staffs.
+Gladstone Administration, LLC, or our Administrator, employs our chief financial officer and treasurer, chief compliance officer, internal counsel and secretary and their respective staffs and provides administrative services for us under the Administration Agreement.

-David Gladstone, our chairman and chief executive officer, is also the chairman, chief executive officer and the controlling stockholder of our Adviser.
-Terry Lee Brubaker, our vice chairman and chief operating officer and a member of our Board of Directors, also serves in the same capacities for our Adviser.
+David Gladstone, our chairman and chief executive officer, is also the chairman, chief executive officer and the controlling stockholder of our Adviser and our Administrator.

+Terry Lee Brubaker, our vice chairman and chief operating officer and a member of our Board of Directors, also serves in the same capacities for our Adviser and our Administrator.

 Our Adviser maintains an investment committee that approves each of our investments.
 This investment committee is currently comprised of Messrs.
-Gladstone and Brubaker.
+Gladstone, Cutlip and Brubaker.
 We believe that the review process of our Adviser's investment committee gives us a unique competitive advantage over other REITs because of the substantial experience that the members possess and their unique perspective in evaluating the blend of corporate credit, real estate and lease terms that collectively provide an acceptable risk for our investments.

 Our Adviser's board of directors has empowered its investment committee to authorize and approve our investments, subject to the terms of the Advisory Agreement.
 Before we acquire any property, the transaction is reviewed by our Adviser's investment committee to ensure that, in its view, the proposed transaction satisfies our investment criteria and is within our investment policies.
 Approval by our Adviser's investment committee is generally the final step in the property acquisition approval process, although the separate approval of our Board of Directors is required in certain circumstances described below.
-For further detail on this process, please see "Investment Policies and Policies with Respect to Certain Activities-Underwriting Criteria, Due Diligence Process and Negotiating Lease Provisions."
+For further detail on this process, please see "Investment Policies - Underwriting Criteria, Due Diligence Process and Negotiating Lease Provisions."

-Our Adviser is headquartered in McLean, Virginia, a suburb of Washington D.C., and also has offices in several other states.
+Our Adviser and Administrator are headquartered in McLean, Virginia, a suburb of Washington D.C., and our Adviser also has offices in several other states.

-Investment Advisory and Administration Agreements
+Advisory and Administration Agreements